agreenjay/sysmon/README.md

 # Sysmon Visualizaton and Tools (work in progress)
 A collection of useful PowerShell tools to collect, organize, and visualize Sysmon event data.
+There's more background of what we're tring to accomplish in this blog post:https://www.varonis.com/blog/sysmon-and-threat-detection-exploring-the-sysmon-log/

 To get going with this, you'll need to:
 1. Download Doug Finke's powershell alogithms: https://github.com/dfinke/powershell-algorithms
 2. Install GraphViz and PSGraph: